Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 When slowing for junctions or stopping at them, the screen rotates, probably due to a compass/speed algorithm flaw.

-Off-course messages sometimes cover much of the entire screen when not connected to the internet via your phone.
+Off-course messages sometimes cover the entire screen when your phone is n not connected to the internet.
 You don’t want that distraction at speed on a bumpy trail.

 As the crow flies, navigation back to the route is given when there is no internet connection.
 This happens with other competitors who lack intelligent on-device maps.
 However, Coros needs to consider exactly what point they want you to head to.